-Is every (torsion free) 2-knot group $\pi$ with $H^s(\pi;\mathbb{Z}[\pi])=0$ for $s\leq2$ a $PD_4$-group?
+Is every (torsion-free) 2-knot group $\pi$ with $H^s(\pi;\mathbb{Z}[\pi])=0$ for $s\leq2$ a $PD_4$-group?
 Is every 3-knot group which is also a $PD_4^+$-group a 2-knot group?
 (Note that by Theorem 3.6 such a group cannot have deficiency 1.)

-We show next that knots with such groups cannot be a nontrivial satellite.
+We show next that knots with such groups cannot be nontrivial satellites.